harness/terraform-provider-harness/docs/resources/platform_gitops_agent.md

 Optional:

-- `high_availability` (Boolean) Indicates if the agent is installed in HA mode.
+- `high_availability` (Boolean) Indicates if the agent is deployed in HA mode.
 - `is_namespaced` (Boolean) Indicates if the agent is namespaced.
-- `namespace` (String) The kubernetes namespace where the agent is installed.
+- `namespace` (String) The kubernetes namespace where the agent should be installed.

 ## Import